 Thus, the overall adaptivity of \BinarySearch is $O(\log(n/\delta) / \varepsilon^{2})$ by Theorem~\ref{thm:approx_factor}.

 Now we analyze the expected query complexity of \BinarySearch.
-For each call to \AdaptiveSampling in the binary search, we expect to make $O(n/(1-p))$ oracle queries by \Cref{lem:adaptive_sampling}.
-By our choice of $\hat\delta$ and a union bound, we can assume that all subroutines produce their guaranteed output.
-Therefore, the total expected query complexity for the binary search is
+By our choice of $\hat\delta$ and a union bound, assume all subroutines produce their guaranteed outputs (i.e., event $Z$ holds for all calls to \EstimateMean).
+Each call to \AdaptiveSampling in the binary search makes $O(n/(1-p))$ oracle queries in expectation by \Cref{lem:adaptive_sampling}.
+Therefore, the total expected query complexity for the binary search preprocessing is

-Next, since the ratio of the updated interval $[U,L]$ after the binary search is $O(\log(k))$, it follows that by modifying the search for $\tau^*$ in \Wrapper, the expected query complexity in this stage is $O\parens*{n \log\log(k) /\varepsilon^3}$ by Theorem~\ref{thm:approx_factor}.
+Next, since the ratio of the updated interval $[L,U]$ after the binary search is $O(\log(k))$, it follows that by modifying the search for $\tau^*$ in \Wrapper, the expected query complexity in this stage is $O\parens*{n \log\log(k) /\varepsilon^3}$ by Theorem~\ref{thm:approx_factor}.
 This term dominates the query complexity of the binary search, so the result follows.
-Lastly, the approximation factor holds in expectation by Theorem~\ref{thm:approx_factor} because the updated region contains $\tau^*$. \end{proof}
+The approximation factor then holds by Theorem~\ref{thm:approx_factor} since the updated interval contains $\tau^*$. \end{proof}